S-Goldie/RamanMapAnalysis/README.md

 A stand alone .exe executable program is in preparation.

 This project has also been expanded to consider the statistical significance of different data sets for the analysis of nanomaterials.
-Further details and raw data available in the folder 'Statistical Analysis'.
+Raw data available as .zip folders for each type of material studied.